Greek Unorthodoxy: The Killing of a Sacred Deer and the Bleeding Edge of Poster Design

 Some of the most enduring images in film history never ran through a projector, but began life as elements of promotional campaigns, and — thanks to nostalgia, notoriety, or sometimes just pure ubiquity — became iconic in their own right.
 Our ongoing series FilmArt looks at the advertising, posters, lobby cards and other ephemera that complement and enrich the filmgoing experience.

-One of the most talked about films of the year, Yorgos Lanthimos’ The Killing of a Sacred Deer makes its North American premiere on the opening weekend of the Festival.
+One of the most talked about films of the year, Yorgos Lanthimos’ The Killing of a Sacred Deer opens in wide release today after making its North American premeire at TIFF '17.
 The Greek auteur is no stranger to TIFF: since his solo debut Kinetta appeared in the 2005 Discovery programme, each of Lanthimos’ films has arrived in Toronto more eagerly anticipated than the last — an anticipation that is amplified by the consistently memorable, always unorthodox poster art for his films.
 The Killing of a Sacred Deer is no exception, offering us a bearded Colin Farrell staring sedately at a couple of hospital beds as the very substance of the world around him diffuses.

 The Killing of a Sacred Deer marks the fourth collaboration between Lanthimos and graphic artist Vasilis Marmatakis, an association that has produced the best movie posters of the past decade.
 Since the Un Certain Regard-winning Dogtooth in 2009, Marmatakis has been responsible for translating Lanthimos' distinct vision into static artwork — perhaps most notably with his two posters for The Lobster, which appeared on countless year-end lists and took home the award for Best Poster at the 2016 UK Screen Awards.